 The A.S. in Substance Abuse Counseling prepares the student to help individuals with job readiness knowledge, skills and attitudes required to be successful in the helping professions; acquire paraprofessional competencies applicable to the substance abuse treatment field and many other behavioral health professions; learn about theories as they apply to working with clients, skills needed to apply the theories, and promote an understanding of how substance use disorders develop in individuals as well as how treatment is designed to meet their individual needs.
+Upon successful completion of the program an Associate of Science Degree in Substance Abuse Counseling.
 This degree is especially useful for those wanting to work in the field of substance abuse or mental health treatment.